WHERE THEY STAND: Clinton, Trump on the issues

 Persistent Republican-led efforts to restrict access to abortion and to curb government funding for Planned Parenthood have been hotly debated in Washington and in states.
 The issue will be shaped in some way by the next president and could be shaped profoundly if the election winner manages to tip the balance of the Supreme Court.

 Trump, in the third and final presidential debate, said he would appoint justices open to overturning Roe v.
-Wade, the 1973 decision that established a nationwide right to abortion.
-Clinton vowed to appoint justices who would uphold that ruling, saying, “We have come too far to have that turned back now.”
+Wade, the 1973 decision that established a constitutional right to abortion.
+Clinton vowed to appoint justices who would uphold that ruling, saying: “We have come too far to have that turned back now.”

 Most Read Stories